OCHA-DAP/hapi-brief/README.md

 ## HXL support

 The output will contain [HXL](https://hxlstandard.org) hashtags, controlled by the map in ``inputs/hashtag-map.json`` .
 The script looks first for a mapping under the specific category and subcategory, and if that fails, it looks for a mapping under "DEFAULT".
 If no mapping is found, the HXL hashtag will be omitted for that column.

+## Caveat

+This is a personal project.
+The Centre for Humanitarian Data is not responsible for its accuracy or maintenance.

 Started 2024-08-01 by David Megginson